Orion and the Dark: Production

 It was announced on June 12, 2023, that Netflix and DreamWorks Animation had collaborated on the film, which was written by Charlie Kaufman, and debuted several segments at the annual Annecy International Animation Film Festival that same day.
 Jacob Tremblay, Paul Walter Hauser and Werner Herzog were announced as part of the voice cast.
 Additionally, Lloyd Taylor, who worked on Spies in Disguise and Nimona, provided the additional screenplay material for the film with Brandon Sawyer, making it the second film Taylor worked for DreamWorks after Trolls Band Together.

 In January 2024, additional voice cast was announced, including Ike Barinholtz, Angela Bassett, Colin Hanks and Carla Gugino.

 Animation

 Mikros Animation, who previously worked with DreamWorks Animation on Captain Underpants: The First Epic Movie, provided the film's animation in their Paris and Bangalore facilities.
 Additional animation was done by Paris-based Jungler.

 Music

-Kevin Lax and Robert Lydecker composed the score.
+Orion and the Dark (Original Motion Picture Soundtrack) is the soundtrack album for the film.
+Kevin Lax and Robert Lydecker composed the film's score.
+The soundtrack was released by Back Lot Music on February 2, 2024, coinciding with the film's release.